Skip to main content

 Group learning always involves social interaction.
 The ease and skill with which children interact with adults and peers (in a preschool classroom or family child care program) and the competence with which they assume their roles and responsibilities as group members significantly influence how they learn.
 The development of these skills in the preschool years is a foundation for children’s capacity to be socially skilled and competent classroom members in the primary grades.

-For some children, unfortunately, difficulties in social interaction—because children are timid and inhibited, are aggressive or disruptive, struggle with being cooperative, or have physical or behavioral characteristics that often result in them being excluded—can pose significant obstacles to benefiting from social interactions with adults and peers.
+For some children, unfortunately, difficulties in social interaction—because they are timid and inhibited, aggressive or disruptive, struggle with cooperation, or have physical or behavioral characteristics that often result in exclusion—can pose significant obstacles to benefiting from social interactions with adults and peers.
 For them and for all children, attention to social interaction skills can be a significant contribution to preschool children’s learning in early childhood classrooms.

 Figure 7.7: This teacher stays close to support children as they navigate the problem-solving of both the computer program and working together.[6]